kingreza/HackerNews/README.md

 # Up and running

 Setting up and running the app should be fairly straight forward.
-The [Hacker News API](https://github.com/HackerNews/API) is read only and public so there is no need to setup token keys etc.
+The [Hacker News API](https://github.com/HackerNews/API) is read only and public so there is no need to setup authentication etc.
  1. Clone the repository,
  2. `pod install`
  3. Build and run